 Blue Cross Blue Shield Health Plans offer a variety of coverage levels.
 In most states, they are categorized as Bronze, Silver, and Gold plans.
 Bronze plans typically cover 60% of the overall costs of treatment.
 Silver plans pay 70%, and Gold plans usually cover 80% of treatment.
 Some states also offer Platinum coverage, which pays for 90% of covered costs of services.
 The plans that offer more coverage are usually more expensive.

-Blue Cross Blue Shield Insurance for Drug and Alcohol Rehab
+Does Blue Cross Blue Shield Cover Drug or Alcohol Rehab?

 You can check your plan’s specific healthcare benefits and coverage by going online here.